quadram-institute-bioscience/ebame/modules/Anvio/_posts/2000-01-02-Building_anvio_db.md

 ---
-title: Add Links to the Top Menu
+title: From vOTUs to Anvi'o
 ---

 ### Running the Anvi'o metagenomics workflow on the virome